How to Fix Burner not igniting on Maytag MGD5630HW (Gas)

 Common Symptoms & Causes

-If your Maytag MGD5630HW gas dryer has a burner that won’t ignite, you may notice one or more of the following symptoms:
+If your Maytag MGD5630HW gas dryer has a burner that won’t ignite, you might notice one or more of the following symptoms:

 • The dryer runs but produces no heat, leaving clothes completely wet after a full cycle